tvanantwerp/tomvanantwerp.com/src/directives.md

 ## Health

+- It's easier to not buy junk food than it is to have it in your house and leave it be.
 - Limit carbohydrate intake.
 Try a ketogenic diet (less than 20g total carbs minus fiber daily) if you don't have a known medical reason not to.
 - Track your diet (I use [Cronometer](https://cronometer.com)) to make sure you're eating right.
 You won't really know what you're consuming until you track it.
 - Protect sleep.